 Project Cycle Criteria / activity Relevant to ongoing projects Relevant to new projects Formulation/ Design Ensure that the project target group is disaggregated by sex Yes Yes Carry out a gender analysis Yes - if a gender analysis has not been previously carried out the project should endeavour to reallocate resources for this analysis to inform the remainder of the project.
 Depending on the resources available and the project this analysis may be best incorporated into routine project M&E as supposed to carrying out a separate analysis.
 Yes Put in place strategies for mainstreaming gender throughout the project / or ensuring that the project is gender sensitive Yes - if not already considered this can be done retrospectively and by incorporating gender targets and indicators into the ongoing work plan and routine M&E activities.
-Yes Baseline studies are gender sensitive No Yes Implementati on Ensure a gender balanced team composition and in the recruitment process where possible No Yes Ensure male and female participation in project activities and in decision making committees Yes Yes M&E Ensure gender-sensitive monitoring and reporting system Yes for future M&E data collection Yes Conduct a gender impact assessment as part of planned project assessments or as a separate assessment Yes - the budget should be reviewed and reallocations sought.
-At a minimum, gender should be incorporated into any planned mid and end term evaluations.
+Yes Baseline studies are gender sensitive No Yes Implementati on Ensure a gender balance team composition and as part of the staff selection criteria where possible No Yes Ensure male and female participation in project activities and on decision making committees Yes Yes M&E Ensure gender-sensitive monitoring data collection system and reporting Yes for future M&E data collection rounds Yes Conduct a gender impact assessment as part of planned project assessments or as a separate assessment Yes - the budget should be reviewed and reallocations sought.
+At a minimum gender should be incorporated into any planned mid and end term evaluations.
 Yes